 This Asian Noodle Soup is dairy, gluten and grain free and one of the most nutritious and nourishing meals about.
 When the weather is hot and humid as it is at this time of year, I often crave a simple soup.
 Not a heavy chunky or blended soup but an Asian style spicy broth.
 As I like to make everything I feed my family as nourishing and tasty as possible, I’m always looking for new and interesting ways to do so.
 So here it is and as always, with lots of versions to suit your taste and dietary requirements.

 Starting with bone broth, the most nourishing ‘super food’ and digestive tonic of all.
 For all you need to know about bone broth and how to make it click here.
 Next is one of my favourite ingredients – rehydrating and mineral rich coconut water!
 For why it is so very nutritious, click here.
 A good dose of protein and stacks of vegetables…what more could you ask for from a meal?

-- 400 ml chicken bone broth (recipe here), or chicken stock
+- 400 ml chicken stock or bone broth -or chicken stock

 - 330 ml coconut water

-- 3 cm piece ginger root, peeled and finely sliced
+- 3 cm ginger root -peeled and finely sliced

-- 1 red onion, peeled, halved and finely sliced
+- 1 red onion/s -peeled, halved and finely sliced

 - 1 kaffir lime leaf (optional but recommended)

 - 2-3 cups vegetables (I've used sliced carrot, broccoli florets, shitake mushrooms, snow peas)

 - 200 g noodles (of your choice) (I used a mix of zucchini noodles and a small pack of konjac noodles which are grain free and very much like a rice noodle, available in the health section of the supermarket or health food shops).
 You could also use rice noodles which are available in the Asian section of the supermarket.